 In 2013, the church celebrated “140 Years of Serving God: Making a Difference for the Kingdom” with continued emphasis on community outreach and church growth.
 Programs that continued throughout these and coming years include the Annual Community Day and The Annual Church Alive!
 Conference.
 In 2013 the book Miracles of God: The Mount Jezreel Experience was published.
 This book chronicled the lives of Mount Jezreel disciples who shared stories of overcoming sickness and other life-threatening situations.

 The church entered 2020 “Prepared to Serve and Ready to Work”.
 Additionally, the Pastoral Succession Committee completed its work and recommended The Rev. Dr. Jamison Douglas Hytche Hunter as the eighth pastor of Mount Jezreel.
-Dr. Hunter was voted unanimously by the congregation on July 11, 2020, as senior pastor.
+By unanimous vote, Dr. Hunter was named Pastor-Elect by the congregation on July 11, 2020.
 Dr. Hunter assumed full leadership on October 1, 2020.
-Dr. Hunter’s dynamic preaching and teaching with inspired interpretation of the Bible have been centered on bringing the unsaved to Christ and challenging believers to greater spiritual maturing.
+His dynamic preaching and teaching with an inspired interpretation of the Bible have been centered on bringing the unsaved to Christ and challenging believers to greater spiritual maturing.
 His vision for God’s people to become a caring, conscientiously Christ-infused community involves reaching out beyond the physical walls of the church building to give hope and social justice to all humanity.
 Indeed, this begins a new era in the history of Mount Jezreel.
 To God be the glory as we write the next chapter in our history!